AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Limitations
 ===========

-- Micro-segmentation is only supported on AWS and Azure (not AWS GovCloud or Azure Government).
-Support for other clouds is not available in this release.
+- Micro-segmentation is supported on the following CSPs: AWS, AWS GovCloud, Azure, Azure Government, and GCP.
 - You can configure up to 500 app domains.
 - You can have up to 3000 unique CIDRs per app domain.
 - You can configure up to 20 filters per app domain (OR/ANY filters that are not the CIDR type).